Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 training, and then embedding the trained model back into your Unity scene.
 The machine learning algorithms that orchestrate training are part of the companion [Python package].

-## Preview package
-The *ML-Agents* package is available as a preview, so it is not ready for production use.
-The features and documentation in this package might change before it is verified for release.

 ## Package contents